UP | HOME

 See: Pascal’s Mugging with respect to AGI Safety - Robert Miles.

-To summarize, Pascal’s Mugging arguments often make fallacies similar to the kind made in Pascal’s Wager arguments.
-Pascal’s Mugging arguments are also often one-sided.
-They also be ideological and irrational, particularly if:
+To summarize the links above, Pascal’s Mugging arguments often make fallacies similar to the kind made in Pascal’s Wager arguments.
+Pascal’s Mugging arguments can also one-sided, ideological, and/or irrational, particularly if:

 1. The probability of the events they’re concerned with are impossible.